 Ms. Kim has won prizes in numerous competitions including the Minnesota International Piano E-Competition, Washington International Competition, Iowa Piano Competition, Wonderlic Piano Competition, William Kappell International Piano Competition, and Corpus Christi International Competition, and has performed in notable festivals such as the Aspen Music Festival, Fellbach Sommer Musik Festival, Banff International Keyboard Festival, Bowdoin International Music Festival, and Pianofest.

-Ms. Kim currently serves on the piano faculty at Loyola University Maryland, and joins the chamber music faculty at Georgetown University this fall.
-She has served on the faculties of Washington College and Levine School of Music.
-In addition, she is a member of the College Music Society, Pi Kappa Lambda, and MTNA (Music Teacers National Association).
+Ms. Kim currently serves on faculty at Loyola University Maryland and Georgetown University.
+She has previously taught at Washington College and Levine School of Music.
 Ms. Kim received her Bachelor's and Master's degrees in piano performance from The Juilliard School, studying principally with Herbert Stessin and Julian Martin, and the Doctor of Musical Arts degree from the Peabody Conservatory where she worked with Boris Slutsky.